Postgraduate Certificates Fund 2019/20

 Postgraduate Certificate in Healthcare Improvement and Patient Safety

 Postgraduate Certificate in Health Services Improvement

-Trainees wishing to apply for any other postgraduate course please select “Bursary” on the website for relevant information and an application form.
+Trainees wishing to apply for any other postgraduate course (including PG Cert Ed at Bristol University) please select “Bursary” on the website for relevant information and an application form.

 Applications are considered and awarded in accordance with the guidance.